bruxy70/ComAp/README.md

-# ComAp API

-A wrapper around ComAp API, that allows easy automation of [WebSupervisor](https://www.websupervisor.net/) tasks, such as downloading and analyzing data.
+This is a wrapper around ComAp API, that allows easy automation of [WebSupervisor](https://www.websupervisor.net/) tasks, such as downloading and analyzing data.
 The instructions for testing and examples are available on [ComAp-API repository](https://github.com/bruxy70/ComAp-API)

 There are two modules available: